KarinOldbring/vegan-a-eat/README.md

 ## **Testing**

 Testing was done manually throughout the development process.
-The full rundown of the testing can be found in a separate [TESTING.md](TESTING.md) file.
+The full rundown of the testing can be found in a separate testing file.

 [Back to content](#contents)

 ## **Bugs**